qvl/sleepto/readme.md

     The condition flags take one or more value each.
     Values are separated by comma.

+    A command can be specified optionally.
+    All arguments following the command are passed to it.

+    When the process receives a SIGALRM signal it finishes immediately.

     Examples:
-      # Every day at 1am
-      sleepto -hour 1 && dbbackup.sh
       # Every 10th of month at 3pm
-      sleepto -day 10 -hour 15 && send-report
+      sleepto -day 10 -hour 15 /bin/send-report
       # Every 15 minutes
-      sleepto -minute 0,15,30,45 && say "Hello"
+      sleepto -minute 0,15,30,45 say "Hello human"
+      # Every day at 1am
+      sleepto -hour 1 && ~/dbbackup.sh

     Flags:
       -day value
           0 to 31
       -hour value
           0 to 23
       -minute value
           0 to 59
       -month value
           1 to 12
       -second value
           0 to 59
-      -verbose
-            display next run time
+      -silent
+          Surpress all output
       -weekday value
           mo,tu,we,th,fr,sa,su

     For more visit: https://qvl.io/sleepto